For people with a learning disability, coming into hospital can be a worrying experience. We want you to have a good experience.

 As a carer you can ask for a Carer Passport.
 This helps you in different ways including:

-You can find out more through the links below:
+You can find out more by clicking this link: Carer Passport

 Autism Mind can give you advice if you are autistic and coming in to hospital.